kudobuilder/kudo/site/content/posts/announcing-kudo-0.3.0.md

 ### Package Installation Options

-Introduced with this released are 2 ways to install an operator to KUDO.
+Introduced with this release are 2 ways to install an operator to KUDO.
 The first is designed for operator developers which is to install from the local filesystem.
 This can be either a folder with the operator package files or a tarball of those files.

 `kubectl kudo install ./kafka` or `kubectl kudo install kafka.tgz`